Turkish Armed Forces: Role of the military in Turkish politics

 On the eve of the Supreme Military Council of August 2011, the Chief of the General Staff, along with the Army, Navy, and Air Force commanders, requested their retirement, in protest of the mass arrests which they perceived as a deliberate and planned attack against the Kemalist and secular-minded officers of the Turkish Armed Forces by the Islamists in Turkey, who began to control key positions in the Turkish government, judiciary and police.
 The swift replacement of the force commanders in the Supreme Military Council meeting affirmed the government's control over the appointment of top-level commanders.
 However, promotions continue to be determined by the General Staff with limited civilian control.
 The European Commission, in its 2011 regular yearly report on Turkey's progress towards EU accession, stated that "further reforms on the composition and powers of the Supreme Military Council, particularly on the legal basis of promotions, still need to materialise."
 The service branch commanders continue to report to the Prime Minister instead of the Defence Minister.

-In July 2016, parts of the Turkish Armed Forces attempted to take over the government, but Erdogan supporters and other loyal military units stopped the coup attempt.
-Many people died and hundreds were injured.
-The parliament house and some other buildings in Ankara and Istanbul were damaged.
-Thousands of military personnel have been arrested and the structure of the armed forces has been overhauled.
+In July 2016, a faction within the Turkish Armed Forces attempted to take over the government, but Erdogan supporters and other loyal military units stopped the coup attempt.
+The parliament house, police headquarters, and some other buildings in Ankara were damaged by aerial bombing and attack helicopter gunfire.
+In Istanbul, the Bosporus Bridge was blocked, a tank fired a shell, and soldiers shot at people.
+The incidents caused the death of hundreds and wounding of thousands of unarmed civilians.
+Following the failed coup attempt, thousands of military personnel were arrested and the structure of the armed forces was overhauled.
+The total toll of the damages to the economy amounted to US$14 billion.

+On August 30, 2024, which is celebrated as "Victory Day" in Turkey, a graduation ceremony was conducted for the academy's finishing class.
+During the ceremony, 960 graduates, led by valedictorian Ebru Eroğlu, recited the military oath to defend Turkey.
+The event was attended by Turkish President Recep Tayyip Erdogan.
+Approximately one hour following the graduation, Eroglu and 400 other graduates were recorded raising their swords and pledging allegiance to Mustafa Kemal Atatürk, the secular founder of modern Turkey.
+The group subsequently took an oath to uphold "a secular, democratic Turkey."
+In response, eight days later, Erdogan announced the initiation of an investigation and declared that “the few impertinent individuals responsible will be purged.”